 So, how do you incorporate good fats into an all-around gut-healthy lifestyle?

-1. Set the foundation for optimal gut and overall health by taking a high-quality, multi-strain probiotic supplement like Hyperbiotics PRO-15 that provides billions of viable organisms deep into your gut to start supporting your health.
+1. Set the foundation for optimal gut and overall health by taking a high-quality, multi-strain probiotic supplement like Hyperbiotics Better Body that provides billions of viable organisms deep into your gut to start supporting your health.

 2. Focus on a whole-food diet brimming with organic, plant-based foods (aim to make these 70-80% of your diet) and prebiotics to nourish both you and your mighty microbes.